Stevecool023/scool-backend/README.md

 This repository is for backend modules.
-It is so rich in server-side website programming and complement technologies.
+It is so rich in server-side website programming and complement technologies knowledge.